samkearney/esta-ngl/docs/intensity_library/intensity_properties.rst

     <propertydef
       class="binary-intensity"
       name="Binary Intensity"
-      description="Represents an emitter intensity as an on/off state where "true" indicates "on"." data_type="boolean" />
+      description="Represents an emitter intensity as an on/off state where 'true' indicates 'on'" datatype="boolean" />

   .. code-tab:: json